Must do things in Paris to add to your bucket list

 There are so many things to see and do in Paris that it can be hard to know where to begin planning your itinerary.
 City guides can be incredibly in-depth, making your choices even more overwhelming.
 To make your life easier, I have prepared a complete list of the top things to see, eat and do to add to your Paris bucket list.

 1) Devour delicious steak frites

-Classic steak-frites is a very popular meal served in nearly every Bistro and Brasserie in Paris.
-For information about the restaurants which serve up the best steak- frites in Paris to your bucket list – you’ll be glad you did.
+Classic steak-frites is a very popular meal served in nearly every bistro and brasserie in Paris.
+Add a meal at one of these restaurants which serve up the best steak-frites in Paris to your bucket list – you’ll be glad you did.

 2) Eat a street food crepe

 Crepes are sold everywhere in Paris, even by vendors on the street.
 Either sweet or savoury, these delicious snacks are perfect for any time of day.
 Prices usually range from €4-9 for a crepe to-go.
 Always make sure they are made fresh, and NEVER purchase a pre-made, re-heated crepe.

 Acclaimed patisserie Laduree has become famous for their delicate macarons.
 These biscuits have two crisp shells that are joined with a delicious ganache filling.
 There is such a wide variety of classic and seasonal flavours that it’s hard not to purchase a colourful box of these tasty treats!